2018-19 Upper School Parent/Student Handbook

 Students may not sign out or go off-campus this weekend.
 The school reserves the right to add closed weekends when needed.

 Please see the travel procedures page for more details regarding travel services and fees.

-Any boarding student who would like to have an overnight guest in a dormitory must make arrangements with the appropriate dorm leader at least 48 hours in advance.
+Any boarding student who would like to have an overnight day student guest in a dormitory must make arrangements with the appropriate dorm leader at least 48 hours in advance.
 The student is responsible for their guest.
 If meals are to be taken in the dining room, this must be cleared with a representative of the Director of Residential Life’s office at least 48 hours in advance.
 Guests are permitted on weekends, but not on weekdays unless special conditions exist.

 DINING ROOM AND MEALS